Thomas Cochrane, 10th Earl of Dundonald: Greek Navy

 In August 1825 Cochrane was hired by Greece to support its fight for independence from the Ottoman Empire, which had deployed an army raised in Egypt to suppress the Greek rebellion.
 He took an active role in the campaign between March 1827 and December 1828, but met with limited success.
-His subordinate Captain Hastings attacked Ottoman forces at the Gulf of Lepanto, which indirectly led to intervention by Great Britain, France, and Russia.
+His subordinate Captain Hastings attacked Ottoman forces at the Gulf of Lepanto, which indirectly led to intervention by Britain, France and Russia.
 They succeeded in destroying the Turko–Egyptian fleet at the Battle of Navarino, and the war was ended under mediation of the Great Powers.
 He resigned his commission toward the end of the war and returned to Britain.

 Return to Royal Navy

 Lord Cochrane inherited his peerage following his father's death on 1 July 1831, becoming The 10th Earl of Dundonald.
 He was restored to the Royal Navy list on 2 May 1832 as a Rear-Admiral of the Blue.
 The full return of Lord Dundonald, as he was now known, to Royal Navy service was delayed by his refusal to take a command until his knighthood had been restored, which took 15 years.
 He continued to receive promotions in the list of flag officers, as follows: